Moon: Timekeeping

 The Venus of Laussel (c.
 25,000 BP) holding a crescent shaped horn.
 The 13 notches on the horn may symbolize the average number of days from menstruation to an ovulation, or the approximate number of full menstrual cycles and lunar cycles per year (although these two phenomena are unrelated).

 Since pre-historic times people have taken note of the Moon's phases and its waxing and waning cycle and used it to keep record of time.
 Tally sticks, notched bones dating as far back as 20–30,000 years ago, are believed by some to mark the phases of the Moon.
 The counting of the days between the Moon's phases eventually gave rise to generalized time periods of lunar cycles as months, and possibly of its phases as weeks.

 The words for the month in a range of different languages carry this relation between the period of the month and the Moon etymologically.
 The English month as well as moon, and its cognates in other Indo-European languages (e.g. the Latin mensis and Ancient Greek μείς (meis) or (mēn), meaning "month") stem from the Proto-Indo-European (PIE) root of moon, *méh_{1}nōt, derived from the PIE verbal root *meh_{1}-, "to measure", "indicat[ing] a functional conception of the Moon, i.e. marker of the month" (cf. the English words measure and menstrual).
 To give another example from a different language family, the Chinese language uses the same word (月) for moon as for month, which furthermore can be found in the symbols for the word week (星期).

 This lunar timekeeping gave rise to the historically dominant, but varied, lunisolar calendars.
 The 7th-century Islamic calendar is an example of a purely lunar calendar, where months are traditionally determined by the visual sighting of the hilal, or earliest crescent moon, over the horizon.

 Of particular significance has been the occasion of full moon, highlighted and celebrated in a range of calendars and cultures, an example being the Buddhist Vesak.
 The full moon around the southern or northern autumnal equinox is often called the harvest moon and is celebrated with festivities such as the Harvest Moon Festival of the Chinese lunar calendar, its second most important celebration after the Chinese lunisolar Lunar New Year.

-Furthermore, association of time with the Moon can also be found in religion, such as the ancient Egyptian temporal and lunar deity Khonsu.
+In ancient Egyptian religion, Khonsu was the god both of the Moon and the passage of time, and his worship was heavily tied to the Egyptian lunar calendar.